 Bowling also places strain on the neck and upper back regions, especially when lining up the shot and during ball release.

 Doctors will typically be quick to tell how bowling will hasten degenerative disc disease in the lumbar region, incite herniated discs, exacerbate spinal arthritis and generally have very negative effects on the spine.
 Of course, since bowling does have some degree of risk of falling, doctors will also mention that a fall under such circumstances of bending and lifting inherent to bowling could be catastrophic.

 We really can not argue that all of these cautions have at least some degree of merit and that bowling does have certain inherent negative anatomical consequences to consider.
 However, then we began to look at the sport more objectively and compared it to many other common activities that humans perform on a daily basis.
-This is what led us to desire to study the topic in greater detail than it had previously been subjected to before.
+This is what led us to desire to study the topic of bowling back pain in greater detail than it had previously been subjected to before.

 We followed a large number of bowlers with back pain over the years.
 We charted how they fared, depending on their choices to continue bowling or cease bowling and what types of treatment they decided upon during this time.
 Our findings are incredibly interesting and defy the traditional view of both treatment recommendations (no surprise there) and activity avoidance recommendations.